franpossetto/RevitAPIExtension/README.md

 ```
 <br>

-Use `sl` `pick-objects` to pick one element in Revit.
+Use `sl` `pick-objects` to pick elements in Revit.
 I'm using uiDoc as UIDocument and `Element` as Object Type.
 ```csharp
 IList<Reference> pickObjects = uiDoc.Selection.PickObjects(ObjectType.Element);
 ```